bssammel/akeso/documentation/api-routes.md

     }
     ```

-## REVIEWS
+## CONDITIONS

-### Get all Reviews of the Current User
+### Get all Conditions of a Patient by ID

-Returns all the reviews written by the current user.
+Returns all the conditions associated with a patient

 - Require Authentication: true
+- Requires that the current user be the patient or provider assigned to patient.
 - Request

   - Method: GET
-  - URL: /api/reviews/current
+  - URL: /api/patients/:id/conditions
   - Body: none

 - Successful Response